tristanbac22/Armchair-Commentator/readME.md

 # Armchair Commentator

 ## Description
     My first javascript project is a fun project that prints random text messages from a defined list.
 The messages are fun little pokes at the comments people make when watching a professional sport or competition.
 They range from ones I have said to ones I have heard others say.

 ### Purpose
-    Practice what I have learned from javascript tutorials, implementing Git version control and Kanban project management.
+    Practice what I have learned from javascript tutorials, implementing Git version control and project management.

 ### Tech
     + Javascript